softekodevs/pqsjapan/homepage.md

 ### **4. SiteNavigationElement Schema**

-This snippet helps search engines understand your main website navigation, which can lead to better **sitelinks** in search results.
+This schema provides structured data for the main navigation menu.
+It helps search engines understand your key site links, which may improve the quality of **sitelinks** in SERPs.

 ```json
 <script type="application/ld+json">